dccuchile/wefe/doc/user_guide.rst

 Rankings allow us to focus on the relative differences reported by the metrics (for different models) instead of focusing on the absolute values.

-Now, let's create rankings using the data used above.
+Now, let us create rankings using the data used above.
 The following code will load the models and create the queries:

 >>> from wefe.query import Query